AIPowerGrid/grid-discord-image-bot/config.md

 `*9` Uses an encryption key only known to you to encrypt the users tokens.
 This is recommended to increase security.
 Enabling this option may have an impact on speed.
 `*10` Must follow the scheme of https://github.com/Haidra-Org/Stable-Horde-Styles/blob/main/styles.json
 `*11` Must follow the scheme of https://github.com/Haidra-Org/Stable-Horde-Styles/blob/main/categories.json
 `*12` Must follow the scheme of https://github.com/Haidra-Org/AI-Horde-image-model-reference/blob/main/lora.json
+`*13` Must follow the scheme of https://github.com/AIPowerGrid/image-model-reference/blob/main/stable_diffusion.json